A strong commitment to the Netherlands

 Huawei signed the first significant contract in Europe in the history of the company in the Netherlands.
 It has since built a strong position in the local ICT market, connecting more than 10 million people in the Netherlands today.

-Huawei set up its office in the Netherlands in Amsterdam in 2005 after signing a contract to build a third-generation network for Telfort, a Dutch mobile operator which was bought by KPN in 2006.
-This $US25 million contract was the first of its kind for Huawei in Europe.
+Huawei set up its office in the Netherlands in Amsterdam in 2005 after signing a contract – the first of its kind for the company in Europe – to build a third-generation network for Telfort, a Dutch mobile operator which was bought by KPN in 2006.

 Huawei CEO and founder Ren Zhengfei and Telfort CEO Ton aan der Stegge in 2004